osic/ref-impl/documents/osic-deploy.rst

 Clean up LVM logical volumes
 ----------------------------

-you will need to clean up particular LVM Logical Volumes.
-Each server is provisioned with a standard set of LVM Logical Volumes.
-Not all servers need all of the LVM Logical Volumes.
+Each server is provisioned with a standard set of LVM Logical Volumes and not all servers need all of the LVM Logical Volumes.
 Clean them up with the following steps.

 #.
 Remove LVM logical volume ``nova00`` from the controller, logging,